airpair/using-locs-css-naming-conventions/post.md

 #### 1. Origin of LOC
-There is a lot of crap out there on how to build your own internal framework for the UI.
-I don't find it to be beneficial to create everything on your own, but it is cool if you do.
+The main goal in UI development is to have as much code as possible to be light weight, efficient, and reusable.
+There is a lot of crap out there on how to build your own internal framework for the UI, and how to integrate your own into a pre-exisitng one.
+I don't find it to be beneficial to create everything on your own, unless you have a standard in place.
 I know there are some methodologies out there for CSS like BEM, but honestly I kind of got tired of sorting through a massive amount of enterprise css framworks on consulting projects; so I came up with my own css naming convention called "LOC".

 LOC stands for Level-Object-Component, and is a pretty flexible CSS naming convention.
 The benefit of LOC is where you can look at a template and know how the styles are being applied; like is it on a global scale or flow specific area.
 It help resolve several issue among a development team: